It’s vs Its: Difference between Them and How to correctly use them

 X-Forwarded-Host HTTP Header

 The X-Forwarded-Host HTTP Header is a de facto standard request-type header.
 The X-Forwarded-Host HTTP Header is used to identify the client’s initial request.
-Since the host names and ports of reverse proxies differed at that time, the X-Forwarded-Host HTTP Header took the initiative and identified the originating request.
-Additionally, the X-Forwarded-Host HTTP Header is utilized …
+Since the host names and ports of reverse proxies differed, the X-Forwarded-Host HTTP Header took the initiative and identified the originating request.
+The X-Forwarded-Host HTTP Header is also utilized for debugging and …

 Read more